See: Complete Story and Character Guide

 A post-apocalyptic world where humanity has lost the sense of sight — and a blind warrior who protects his tribe from a new threat: people who can see.

-Apple TV+ cancelled the series after three seasons — allowing the story to reach a planned conclusion.
-While the cancellation was still disappointing to fans, the third season was written as a series finale, providing more closure than most cancelled shows receive.
+Apple TV+ ended the series after three seasons — allowing the story to reach a planned conclusion.
+While the ending was still disappointing to fans who wanted more time in this richly imagined world, the third season was written as a series finale, providing more closure than most cancelled shows receive.
+However, given the show's ambitious world-building and the depth of its setting, many fans believe there were more stories to tell.

 The Premise

 Centuries after a virus destroyed civilisation and rendered humanity blind, a tribal society has developed using other senses — echolocation, heightened hearing, tactile communication.
+The world of See is one of the most detailed sensory environments ever depicted on television.
+The production team worked extensively with consultants from the blind community to create a believable culture that had adapted to life without sight over generations.
 Baba Voss, a fierce warrior and leader of the Alkenny tribe, adopts twins born with the mythical ability to see — a gift that has been lost to legend.
 When the tyrannical Queen Kane learns of the twins' existence, she dispatches her witchfinders to capture them, believing sight is the key to ultimate power.

 Full Season Recaps